search

 The grid-area Property

-The grid-area property can serve as a shorthand for the following properties:
+The grid-area property is a shorthand for grid-row-start, grid-column-start, grid-row-end, and grid-column-end:

 grid-area: <row-start> / <column-start> / <row-end> / <column-end>